raviqqe/rnm/README.md

 }
 ```

-When you run `rnm FooBar BazQux`, you would see the file with contents:
+When you run `rnm 'foo bar' 'baz qux'`, you would see the file with contents:

 ```typescript
 const BAZ_QUX: number = 42;